-How to Be Your Own Registered Agent in Florida
+How To Be Your Own Registered Agent In Florida

 Becoming your own registered agent for your Florida business is simple.
 Being a registered agent means you can be the person designated to accept official notices and service of process for your business.
 There are only a couple of requirements that you must meet to be your own registered agent.
 The registered agent may be an individual or a Florida business.
 However, your business may not be its own registered agent.
 The address you provide must be a street address, not a post office box.

-It is easy to designate yourself as the registered agent when you form your Florida corporation or LLC.
+It is easy to designate yourself as a Florida registered agent when you form your Florida corporation or LLC.
 Just list your own name and address on the Articles of Incorporation or Articles of Organization that you file with the Florida Corporations Division.
 You will also need to sign as the registered agent.

 You can download the Articles of Incorporation or Organization on the Florida Corporations Division website.
 If you’ve decided not to hire a Florida registered agent service, fill in your own name and address as the registered agent.
 Make sure you also sign the form in the space designated for the Registered Agent.
 Once your articles are filed by the state, you are the registered agent and you are responsible for accepting service of process for your business.
 As the registered agent for your business, your name and address are public information.
 Anyone who searches your business on the state’s website will see your name and address listed.